She-ilah/alx-system_engineering-devops/0x01-shell_permissions/README.md

 File 10: script sets file mode to the same as another file File 11: script adds permission to subdirectories
 File 12: script makes directory with permissions
-File 13: script changes the owner and group
+File 13: script changes the ownwer and group of a file File 14: script changes the owner and group of multiple files File 15: script changes the owner and group of a symbolic link